mrcleandean/voxer/README.md

 ## Features

-- **Community-Driven Moderation Coming Soon!**: Users will have the power to moderate content through community votes, ensuring that the community's standards are upheld without centralized control.
+- **Early Version of Community-Driven Moderation Now Available!**: Users now have the power to moderate content through community votes, ensuring that the community's standards are upheld without centralized control.
 - **Engaging Discussions**: Start conversations, participate in debates, and connect with others who share your interests in a dynamic and interactive environment.
 - **Rich User Profiles**: Create and customize your profile to express your identity in the Voxer community.